ramya-rao-a/show-offset/README.md

 You can set the setting `showoffset.offsetType` to either `character` or `byte`.
 Default is `character`.

-You can also run the command `Showoffset: Got to offset` which will navigate your cursor to given offset.
+You can also run the command `Showoffset: Go to offset` which will navigate your cursor to given offset.

 ![Show Offset](./offset.gif)